Fuddruckers’ closing in Ellsworth draws response from LePage

-The Fuddruckers restaurant chain that claims to sell “the world’s greatest hamburger” has ended its first attempt at establishing an outlet north of Boston by closing its Ellsworth eatery.
+ELLSWORTH, Maine — The Fuddruckers restaurant chain that claims to sell “the world’s greatest hamburger” has ended its first attempt at establishing a northern New England outlet.

-A posting on the Ellsworth restaurant’s Facebook page on Monday announced the closure.
+Postings on the Ellsworth restaurant’s Facebook page and the front door of its former State Street storefront at the Tradewinds Market plaza announced the closure.

 “It has been a difficult decision after being open over 3 years.
-We have had a lot of regular customers, but we have not established enough consistent business to make the restaurant viable long term,” according to a letter on the page signed “Fuddruckers management.”
-“Seasonal business, rising labor costs and over costs of doing business have prevented us from covering our expenses.”
+We have had a lot of regular customers, but we have not established enough consistent business to make the restaurant viable long term,” according to a letter signed “Fuddruckers management.”
+“Seasonal business, rising labor costs and overall costs of doing business have prevented us from covering our expenses.”

+The letter suggested that patrons visit the Fuddruckers in and near Boston and said that gift certificates

 A tweet from Gov. Paul LePage on Tuesday addressed the closing and took a swipe at the Legislature.